AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 1. Create the scenario for GitHub Actions

-    For the `Federeated credential scenario` select `GitHub Actions deploying Azure Resources`.
+    For the `Federated credential scenario` select `GitHub Actions deploying Azure Resources`.

-    For the Connect your GitHub account section, you will need to authorize your Azure Subscription and GitHub to talk to one another.
+    For the `Connect your GitHub account` section, you will need to authorize your Azure Subscription and GitHub to talk to one another.

     First, you will need your organization name and your repository name.
 Please note that in the images below the values for the repository name and organization are placeholders.
 You will need to replace them with your own values based on your account information and whatever you named the repo where you will be coding your IaC files.
-The repo I used in these images for creating the credential is `` and my organization is `blgorman`.
+The repo I used in these images for creating the credential is `InfrastructureAsCodeACWWork` and my organization is `blgorman`.

     >**Note:** The organization is typically your github user account name (in the URL of your github account, the part right after `https://www.github.com/`).
 The repo name follows that user name.

     Then enter the repository name where your code for the contact web application is located.
-My repository is `InfrastructureAsCodeACWWork`.
 You need to put the **EXACT** name of your repository here or it will not work.

     Select entity type: `Branch`